egorrazzhivin/HFT-Market-Making/README.md

 # HFT Market Making
-Developing HFT market making strategies.
+This repo contains different market making strategies, their implementation and scientific papers